Harassment, Discrimination, and Retaliation Prevention Policy & Reporting Procedure

 Reporting Discriminatory, Harassing, and/or Retaliatory Conduct

-AU requires Participants who believe that they, or others, are being subjected to discriminatory, harassing, and/or retaliatory conduct to promptly notify any of the following individuals (“AU Contacts”) to report an incident of discriminatory, harassing, and/or retaliatory conduct:
+AU requires Participants who believe that they, or others, are being subjected to discriminatory, harassing, and/or retaliatory conduct to promptly notify any of the following individuals (“AU Contacts”) to report an incident of discriminatory, harassing, and/or retaliatory conduct.
+If a Participant feels more comfortable notifying their direct manager, the manager will be required to ensure one of the AU Contacts is informed of the report.

 AU Contacts